goldenm-software/layrz_icons/README.md

 Many thanks to the developers of these libraries, they are awesome!

-## --no-tree-shake-icons is required? / Compilation failures
-You need as mandatory to use the `--no-tree-shake-icons` flag in your Flutter project.
-Otherwise you will not be able to compile your app.

 ## Disclaimer
 We don't attempt to copy or steal any icon, we just want to make it easier to use them in your projects.
 Also, if you want to add a new icon library, please make sure to check the license of the library, we don't want to have any legal issues.

-## Other projects
+## FAQ

-By us, we have multiple open source libraries on multiple languages, for Dart and Flutter:
-- [layrz_theme](https://pub.dev/packages/layrz_theme),a library to create themes for your Flutter app, like a classic CSS framework
-- [layrz_models](https://pub.dev/packages/layrz_models), handle the entities from Layrz API in a simple way.
-- [layrz_logging](https://pub.dev/packages/layrz_logging), logging never was so easy.
-A simple and easy to use logging library.
-- [wiatag_kit](https://pub.dev/packages/wiatag_kit), convert any mobile device into a GPS tracker, using the WiaTag from Gurtam, Inc.
-- [wialon](https://pub.dev/packages/wialon), a library to connect to Wialon Remote API, from Gurtam, Inc.
+### Why is this package called `layrz_icons`?

-Also, check out our other packages on [PyPi of Golden M](https://pypi.org/user/goldenm/), [PyPi of Layrz](https://pypi.org/user/layrz-software/), and [NPM of Golden M](https://www.npmjs.com/~goldenm) or [RubyGems of Golden M](https://rubygems.org/profiles/goldenm).
+All packages developed by [Layrz](https://layrz.com) are prefixed with `layrz_`, check out our other packages on [pub.dev](https://pub.dev/publishers/goldenm.com/packages).

-## Interested in our work?
-Golden M is a software/hardware development company what is working on a new, innovative and disruptive technologies.
-For more information, contact us at [sales@layrz.com](mailto:sales@layrz.com)
+## --no-tree-shake-icons is required?
+You need as mandatory to use the `--no-tree-shake-icons` flag in your Flutter project.
+Otherwise you will not be able to compile your app.

+### I need to pay to use this package?
+<b>No!</b> This library is free and open source, you can use it in your projects without any cost, but if you want to support us, give us a thumbs up here in [pub.dev](https://pub.dev/packages/layrz_icons) and star our [Repository](https://github.com/goldenm-software/layrz_icons)!

+### Can I contribute to this package?
+<b>Yes!</b> We are open to contributions, feel free to open a pull request or an issue on the [Repository](https://github.com/goldenm-software/layrz_icons)!

+### I have a question, how can I contact you?
+If you need more assistance, you open an issue on the [Repository](https://github.com/goldenm-software/layrz_icons) and we're happy to help you :)

 ## License
-This project is under MIT License, for more information, check out the `LICENCE`
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## To-do's
-- [ ] Create an export for the icons on the example
+This project is maintained by [Golden M](https://goldenm.com) with authorization of [Layrz LTD](https://layrz.com).

+## Who are you? / Want to work with us?
+<b>Golden M</b> is a software and hardware development company what is working on a new, innovative and disruptive technologies.
+For more information, contact us at [sales@goldenm.com](mailto:sales@goldenm.com) or via WhatsApp at [+(507)-6979-3073](https://wa.me/50769793073?text="From%20layrz_icons%20flutter%20library.%20Hello").